purple-affogato/purple-affogato.github.io/README.md

-# My website
+# My personal website

 TODO:
 - add projects to the project list
-- add error page
-- change logo/icon
+- make it more "aesthetic"